A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 The procedure for managing the partnership;

-Size, composition and terms of making deposits;
+Amount, composition and timing of deposits;

-Liability for breach of contract.
+Liability for violation of contract.

-Name of general partnership
+Name of the general partnership

-Participant rights
+Participants' rights

 Liquidation of a general partnership